whatrocks/blag/pages/surfing-the-gopherspace.md

 Woot!
 We're finally gophering over here.
 I'm not sure what these "fake" and "NULL"s are all about.
 Something for later.
 You may also note that the port is `4444` which I arbitrarily picked (this is another thing you'll want to adjust in your config file), and the host name will be the IP of your Raspberry Pi.

-Let's try to fetch one our stories next.
+Let's try to fetch one of our stories next.

 ```
 curl gopher://charliesraspberrypi:4444/1/stories/plastic-man-on-the-moon.txt